zpkx/video-download-scripts/README.md

 - Configuration loading
 - File detection

-## 🔄 Migration from JSON/TOML

-If you have existing JSON or TOML configuration files, refer to the migration guides:
-- `JSON_TO_YAML_MIGRATION.md` - Step-by-step migration guide
-- `YAML_GUIDE.md` - Complete YAML configuration reference

 ## 🚨 Troubleshooting

 ### Common Issues

-1. **No videos downloaded**: Check if cookies.txt is present for authenticated content
+1. **No videos downloaded**: Ensure that `cookies.txt` is present in the `config/` directory if downloading from sites that require authentication.
+Also, verify that your URLs are correct and accessible.
-2. **Configuration not loaded**: Ensure `config.yaml` is in the same directory as the script
+2. **Configuration not loaded**: Make sure `config.yaml` is located in the `config/` directory, as the script auto-loads configuration from `config/config.yaml` or `config/config.yml`
 3. **Network errors**: Increase delay between downloads with `--delay-min` and `--delay-max`
 4. **Configuration errors**: Check for correct YAML syntax and option names
 5. **URLs ignored when using file**: When both `--file` and URLs are specified, only the file is processed